 When people think of Korean dramas, many think of melodramas, historical dramas, or romantic comedies.
-However, some of the best Korean dramas are based on teenagers, first loves, friendships, and overall school life whether it be high school or University.
-This article will focus on the 10 all-time best Korean School Dramas that will make your recall your teenage/young adult years.
-While Korean school life is much different than western school life, school life drama is still pretty much the same.
+However, some of the best Korean dramas are based on teenagers, first loves, friendships, and overall school life, whether high school or University.
+This article will focus on the best Korean School Dramas to make you recall your teenage/young adult years.
+While Korean school life is much different than western school life, school-life drama is still pretty much the same.
 Hopefully, these dramas will bring back fun memories from your high school/university experiences.
 The dramas were ranked by the SEOULSPACE staff, so if you feel we got it wrong, please give your reasons below.

 Boys Over Flowers

 The best Korean School Dramas of all time can’t begin unless we start with Boys Over Flowers.
-Boys Over Flowers is a 2009 Korean drama that tells the story of a poor girl named Jan-di who attends an elite high school for rich kids.
+Boys Over Flowers is a 2009 Korean drama about a poor girl named Jan-di who attends an elite high school for rich kids.
 She gets involved with the F4, a group of four wealthy boys who rule the school.
 The leader of the F4, Goo Joon-Pyo, is a cocky and arrogant boy who falls in love with Jan-di.

 The Korean drama instantly turned Lee Min-ho into a KDrama superstar.
-The film might not be too relatable for those in the west, but it gives you an authentic in-depth look at how prestigious private schools in Korea function.
+The film might not be relatable for those in the west, but it gives you an authentic, in-depth look at how prestigious private schools in Korea function.